teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 The pipeline creates a table with all the tutorials.
 This table can be **filtered to only include tutorials that are relevant to a specific research community**.

-The generated community-specific table can be used as it and/or embedded, e.g. into the respective Galaxy Hub page or Galaxy subdomain.
+The generated community-specific table can be used as is (e.g. downloadable tsv file) and/or embedded (e.g. into a Galaxy Hub page or Galaxy subdomain).

 The pipeline is **fully automated** and executes on a **weekly** basis.
 Any research community can apply the pipeline to create a table specific to their community.